 It’s always better to start small and expand over the years.

-Beginner beekeepers should start with 2-3 colonies.
+Beginner beekeepers should start with 2-3 colonies at the very most.

 Best beekeeping products